joacorapela/svGPFA_rivarly/README.md

 ## Notes

-1. it may be challenging to fit too many trials and neuron in the GPU.
+1. It may be challenging to fit too many trials and neuron in the GPU.
 I was able to fit all 498 trials and all neurons with mean firing rate larger than 5 Hz in a GPU with 200 Gb of memory.

 2. Please let me know if you have any problem/question.